ThatLadyDev/PetshopAPI/README.md

 - **All listing routes implements pagination and orders in descending order**
 - **User Story**
   - Request params and possible responses can be inspected using the swagger documentation
+  - Database gets truncated and reseeded everyday at midnight UTC.
   - Admin credentials will not change
     - **admin@buckhill.co.uk/admin** (Account has been created already with this credential)
   - User emails will change, but the password will remain the same.